-4.2.1 Mooring lines may be of steel wire, natural fibre or synthetic fibre material.
+4.2.1 Mooring lines may be of steel wire, natural fibre or synthetic fibre construction or of a mixture of wire and fibre.

-Notwithstanding the breaking strength specified in Tables 3.1.3-1 or 3.1.3-2 or determined by Formula (4.1.6), the diameter of the mooring rope made from natural or synthetic fibre material shall not be less than 20 mm.
+Notwithstanding the breaking strength recommendations given in Tables 3.1.3-1 or 3.1.3-2, no fibre rope shall be less than 20 mm in diameter.